mgeeky/ProtectMyTooling/README.md

 - Then they're overwritten by values coming from YAML
 - Finally, whatever is provided in command line will overwrite corresponding values

-There, supported packer paths and options shall be set to enable
+There, supported packer paths and options shall be set to enable.

+**Friendly reminder:**
+  - If your produced binary crashes or doesn't run as expected - try using different packers chain.
+    -Packers don't guarantee stability of produced binaries, therefore ProtectMyTooling cannot as well.
+  - While chaining, carefully match output->input payload formats according to what consecutive packer expects.

 ### Scenario 1: Simple ConfuserEx obfuscation